EFFECTIVE WEB WRITING (G048)

 Government departments and corporations spend thousands of dollars in updating their web sites.
 But all of that expense and effort is for naught if few people notice.
 Poorly communicated web sites fail to deliver on transparency, accountability and access for all.

-Be sure to bring samples of your existing web content as this workshop will include an interactive critique session.
-It also includes comments from typical web site consumers who will explain some surprising likes and dislikes about government and corporate web sites!
+Be sure to bring samples of your existing web content, as this workshop will include an interactive critique session addressing some of the pros and cons of government and corporate sites.

 WHAT WILL YOU LEARN?